Deep Decomposition Network for Image Processing: A Case Study for Visible and Infrared Image Fusion: Introduction

-However, the method based on deep network also has some shortcomings: 1.
-As a feature extraction tool, neural network cannot explain the meaning of the extracted features.
-2. The network is complex and takes a long time.
-3. The amount and scale of infrared and visible light dataset is small, and many methods use other data sets for training.
-This is not necessarily suitable for extracting infrared and visible light images.
+However, the methods based on deep networks also have some shortcomings: 1) As a feature extraction tool, neural network cannot explain the meaning of the extracted features.
+2) The network is complex and takes a long time to train.
+3) The available size of multimodal paired datasets is small, and many methods resort to using other data sets for training.
+This is not ideal for extracting multimodal images.

-To solve these problems, we propose a novel network that can be used to decompose images.
-At the same time, drawing on traditional methods and deep learning based methods, our proposed network can decompose infrared and visible light images into high-frequency feature images and low-frequency feature images to achieve better decomposition effect than traditional methods.
-At the same time, we design some fusion rules to fuse the high and low frequency feature images to obtain the fused feature image.
-Finally, these fusion feature images are reconstructed to a fused image.
-The method we proposed not only utilizes the powerful feature extraction capabilities of neural networks, but also realizes the decomposition of image.
-Compared with the state-of-the-art methods, our fusion framework has achieved better performance in both subjective and objective evaluation.
+To solve these problems, we draw on both, the traditional and deep learning methods, and propose a novel network that can be used to decompose images.
+Taking infrared and visible light image fusion as an example, the proposed network decomposes infrared and visible light images into high and low frequency signals.
+Novel fusion rules are then used to combine the decomposed images, and the fused low and high frequency signals recombined to reconstruct the output fused image.
+The key innovation of the proposed method is that it makes use of deep neural network for both, image decomposition, as well as feature extraction.
+Compared with the state-of-the-art methods, our fusion framework achieves better performance in both subjective and objective evaluation.

 This paper is structured as follows.
-In Section \ref{section:RELATED}, we introduce some related work.
-In t Section \ref{section:PROPOSED}, we will introduce our proposed fusion method in detail.
-And in Section \ref{section:EXPERIMENTS}, we illustrate the experimental settings, and we analyze and compare our experimental results.
-Finally, in the last section \ref{section:CONCLUSIONS}, we draw a conclusion of this paper.
+In Section \ref{section:RELATED}, we introduce the closest related work.
+In Section \ref{section:PROPOSED}, we described our proposed fusion method in detail.
+In Section \ref{section:EXPERIMENTS}, we introduce the experiments carried on to validate our method and discuss the experimental settings.
+The experimental results are analyzed and compared to baseline methods in the same section.
+Finally, in the last section \ref{section:CONCLUSIONS}, we draw the paper to conclusion.